SumoLogic/sumologic-documentation/docs/send-data/hosted-collectors/amazon-aws/aws-sources.md

 1. **Log File Discovery.** You have the option to set up Amazon Simple Notification Service (SNS) to notify Sumo Logic of new items in your S3 bucket.
 A scan interval is required and automatically applied to detect log files.

     :::important
     Sumo Logic highly recommends using an SNS Subscription Endpoint for its ability to maintain low-latency collection.
-This is essential to support up-to-date Alerts.
+This is essential to support up-   to-date Alerts.
     :::

    * **Scan Interval.** Sumo Logic will periodically scan your S3 bucket for new items in addition to SNS notifications. **Automatic** is recommended to not incur additional AWS charges.
 This sets the scan interval based on if subscribed to an SNS topic endpoint and how often new files are detected over time.
 If the Source is not subscribed to an SNS topic and set to **Automatic** the scan interval is 5 minutes.
 You may enter a set frequency to scan your S3 bucket for new data.
 To learn more about Scan Interval considerations, see [About setting the S3 Scan Interval](aws-s3-scan-interval-sources.md).